davelively14/locorum/README.md

     - Are empty backends saved in resultsContainer?
     - Do we propagate all backends regardless?
 YES
 - Check TODOs

+## v0.6 to do list
+- Setup admin
+  - Can manage other users
+  - Can manage all projects

 ## v1.0 to do list
 - Deprecate